deadwoman/p4-client/README.md

 Day 4: Final Edits, Read Me, and Deploying

+## Planning, Process and Problem-solving

+Day 1 I finished the planning, and then started working on the API & Client Setup.
+I was able to get the basic skeleton done for the front-end design as well.
+Day 2 I worked on the page design and layout.
+I finished working on the back-end and finished the front-end.
+By the end of Day 2 I was finished with the site so I deployed the API and front-end repositories.
+Day 2 I ran into two issues.
+One having to do with deployment which stemmed from a small syntax error.
+I had to remove the / from the end of my Heroku links.
+The second issue I ran into that remained unresolved by the end of Day 2 was a scrolling issue.
+When clicking "update" and then clicking "save changes" my page stopped scrolling.
+In an attemp to troubleshoot the issue on my own, I checked the Console and also compared my code to my previous project that I had a similar issue with.

+## Future Iterations

+Clean-up the mobile optimization.

 # User Stories

 - As an unauthorized user I want to be able to sign-in, sign-up, change password, and logout